Polynomial-Augmented Neural Networks (PANNs) with Weak Orthogonality Constraints for Enhanced Function and PDE Approximation: Experimental Settings and Additional Numerical Results

 \subsection{Experimental Details}

 The experiments were conducted on a GeForce RTX 3090 GPU with CUDA version 12.3, running on Ubuntu 20.04.6 LTS.
 We used total degree Legendre polynomial bases in all relevant models.
 The orthogonality strength ($\lambda_c$) in PANNs is $0.001$, and the basis coefficient truncation threshold is $0.0001$.
-We optimized each model using $20,000$ Adam iterations with an initial learning rate of $0.001$, and $400$ LBFGS iterations with and an initial learning rate set to $1.0$.
+For the regression experiments, we optimized each model using $20,000$ Adam~\cite{kingma2015iclr} iterations with an initial learning rate of $0.001$ and $400$ LBFGS iterations with an initial learning rate set to $1.0$.
 We also employed the cosine learning rate annealing method~\cite{loshchilov2016sgdr}.
-We used Gauss-Legendre quadrature for all $L^2$ projection experiments.
+We used the Gauss-Legendre quadrature for all $L^2$ projection experiments.
+We used a similar optimization approach for the PDE experiments as in~\cite{wang2023expert}.
+Specifically, we optimized each model using $100,000$ Adam~\cite{kingma2015iclr} iterations.